Fine Art Painting Services

 Over time, paintings can collect airborne grime, nicotine, and a wide variety of debris and foreign substances.
 Before Conservation Treatment, multiple layers of soot and yellowing varnish literally obscure the painting, often concealing deeper damage.
 During Conservation Treatment, paintings undergo extensive surface cleaning removing any dirt, airborne grime or nicotine.

-At Van Witt Fine Art, we’ve seen it all including spaghetti sauce, insect eggs, crayons and glue.
+We’ve seen it all, including spaghetti sauce, insect eggs, crayons and glue.
 Sometimes the painting is damaged by someone attempting to clean it with soap & water or other common household cleaners.
-In time varnish tends to yellow and crack, giving the artwork an unsightly, dingy appearance.
-Restoring fine art paintings properly takes skill and expertise.
+Regardless of the damage done, we have to experience necessary to restore your art.